gfranks/ExpandableView/README.md

 /**
- * Initialize with separate layout files for your header, content, and/or footer and specifying your other views manually */
+ * Initialize with separate layout files for your header, content, and/or footer and specifying your other views manually
+ * See Sample Module for additional customization as well an example.
+ */
  <com.github.gfranks.expandable.view.ExpandableView
      android:id="@+id/expandable_view"